the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/bastion/guide.md

 ## TCRC

-TCRCs are special as we know and you're mostly likely to grab aggro because of your high dps.
+TCRCs are special, and you're mostly likely to grab aggro due to your high dps.
 If you get aggro while in Bastion do not panic, broadcast for shield so the logis can lock you, and provide a countdown in fleet chat or voice comms.
 A second before coming out you will re-broadcast for armor, so logi can start spamming reps.
 If you fail to do this, you will not get SRP.

 1. After aggro is on the meat shield and the meat shield is stable you are able to do one cycle on the beacon.
-(I’d recommend putting meat shield on your watch list because if you need to battlerep him do it!
-If he dies and you’re in Bastion you’re most likely next target and we can’t rep you.)
+(I’d recommend putting the meat shield on your watch list because if you need to battlerep him do it!
+If he dies and you’re in Bastion, you’re most likely the next target and we can’t rep you.)
 2. During the one cycle kill tagged Deltoles/Outunis.
 After the cycle is done jump to the left of the tower.
 3. WAIT for the aggro swap from the meat shield to whoever but wait for full switch!!!
 Once this happens you should have enough time for 1 cycle of bastion.
 If you are quick you CAN get 2 cycles but please get used to 1 cycle before trying 2.
 4. After each FULL switch you can Bastion 1 cycle.
 DO NOT Bastion when the tower is in hull.